simbrain/simbraindocs/src/docs/workspace/couplings.md

 # Coupling Manager

 The most comprehensive graphical access to couplings in Simbrain is via the coupling manager.
 It can be used to view attributes and couplings, and to create couplings.
-To open the manager, press the coupling manager button coupling icon on the Simbrain **toolbar** or use the menu Couplings > Coupling Manager.
+To open the manager, press the coupling manager button coupling icon on the Simbrain [toolbars](toolbars.html) or use the menu Couplings > Coupling Manager.
 The coupling manager allows you to create and delete couplings, set attribute visibility, and view workspace attributes.

 The coupling manager is organized in to three columns.
 Multiple items in each of these three columns can be selected by holding the shift key while selecting items or ranges of items.

 Producer / Consumer lists: these are the columns on the left and right side of the coupling manager: producers on the left; consumers on the right.
 Intuitively you are connecting a consumer to a producer to produce a coupling, which is displayed in the middle.
 The drop down box at the top of each column shows all current workspace components.
 Selecting that component shows what producing or consuming attributes are currently visible in that component.

 Coupling list: this is the middle column of the coupling manager and it shows all current couplings in the workspace.
 The type of the coupling is color coded, as described above.
-The same view is also available in the coupling tab of the **property tabs**.
+The same view is also available in the coupling tab of the [property tabs](propertyTabs.html).

 The following commands are possible in the coupling manager: